Kitware/trame/docs/content/docs/trame_v2_intro.md

 # Trame v2

 First of all, Trame v2 is not changing the ideas and concepts that made trame what it is.
 This new version is really focusing on a more powerful and refined suite for creating Python application effortlessly while supporting many deployment type.
-With trame we aim to support desktop, client/server, cloud services and Jupyter notebook without changing a single line of code change.
+With trame we aim to support desktop, client/server, cloud services and Jupyter notebook without changing a single line of code.

 ![trame](/trame/images/trame-architecture.jpg)